One American dies from Covid-19 every 33 seconds as the vaccine rollout hits snags - KVIA

 The possibility of giving half-doses of a vaccine

-The US Food and Drug Administration will meet this week to consider that possibility, Slaoui said.
+Slaoui said Sunday the US Food and Drug Administration would meet this week to consider the idea.

-The decision to cut the current 100-microgram dose in half, with another half-dose 28 days later, is ultimately up to the FDA, Slaoui told CNN Chief Medical Correspondent Dr. Sanjay Gupta.
+But the FDA commissioner and its vaccine division chief said in a joint statement that people need to get two full doses instead of two half doses.

-Binding and neutralizing antibody responses were similar among participants under age 55 who received either 100-microgram or 50-microgram doses, Slaoui said, citing earlier data.
+“At this time, suggesting changes to the FDA-authorized dosing or schedules of these vaccines is premature and not rooted solidly in the available evidence,” said FDA Commissioner Dr. Stephen Hahn and Dr. Peter Marks, who heads the agency’s vaccine division.
+“Without appropriate data supporting such changes in vaccine administration, we run a significant risk of placing public health at risk, undermining the historic vaccination efforts to protect the population from Covid-19.”

-“I don’t agree with that idea,” said Dr. Jonathan Reiner, a professor of medicine at George Washington University.
+Dr. Jonathan Reiner, a professor of medicine at George Washington University, said he does not agree with the idea of half doses.

 “We have about 13 million doses that have been shipped out to the states, and only barely 4 million doses that have gone into arms.
 So the bottleneck is not the lack of availability of vaccine.
 The bottleneck is actually the logistics of vaccinating people in this country.”